anirudhkaushal/Contacts-Manager-client/README.md

 This repository contains the client side (frontend) code of the web app.

-To see the backend code of the visit the link :- https://github.com/anirudhkaushal/Contacts-Manager-backend
+To see the full code of the visit the link :- https://github.com/anirudhkaushal/Contacts-Manager